-- 1. The applicant shall not cause: - A. violation of applicable provisions of the Illinois Environmental Protection Act; - B. water pollution defined and prohibited by the Illinois Environmental Protection Act; - C. violation of applicable water quality standards of the Illinois Pollution Control - Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or - D. interference with water use practices near public recreation areas or water supply intakes. - 2.
-The applicant shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2011). - 3.
-Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State unless - a permit has been issued by this Agency.
-Any backfilling must be done with clean material and placed in a manner to prevent violation of applicable water quality standards.
-4. An individual Section 401 water quality certification will be required for any project that is not previously approved by a Section 401 water quality certification issued by the Thereic and the section is a section 401 water quality certification issued by the section 401 water quality certification issued by the the section 401 water quality certification issued by the section 401 water quality certification 401 water 401 w Illinois EPA for a Federal Energy Regulatory Commission license or permit.

-18. Minor Discharges.
-Minor discharges of dredged or fill material into all waters of the United States, provided the activity meets all of the following criteria:

-(a) The quantity of discharged material and the volume of area excavated do not exceed 25 cubic yards below the plane of the ordinary high water mark or the high tide line;

-(b) The discharge will not cause the loss of more than 1/10-acre of waters of the United States; and

-(c) The discharge is not placed for the purpose of a stream diversion.
+- 1. The applicant shall not cause: - A. violation of applicable provisions of the Illinois Environmental Protection Act; B. water pollution defined and prohibited by the Illinois Environmental Protection Act;

+- C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or - D. interference with water use practices near public recreation areas or water supply intakes. - The applicant for Nationwide Permit 17 shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2016). - Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State unless a permit has been issued by this Agency.
+Any backfilling must be done with clean material and placed in a manner to prevent violation of applicable water quality standards. - An individual Section 401 water quality certification will be required for any project that is not previously approved by a Section 401 water quality certification issued by the Illinois EPA for a Federal Energy Regulatory Commission license or permit. - 18.
+Minor Discharges.
+Minor discharges of dredged or fill material into all waters of the United States, provided the activity meets all of the following criteria: - The quantity of discharged material and the volume of area excavated do not exceed 25 cubic yards below the plane of the ordinary high water mark or the high tide line: - (b) The discharge will not cause the loss of more than 1/10-acre of waters of the United States; and - The discharge is not placed for the purpose of a stream diversion.

 Notification: The permittee must submit a pre-construction notification to the district engineer prior to commencing the activity if: (1) The discharge or the volume of area excavated exceeds 10 cubic yards below the plane of the ordinary high water mark or the high tide line, or (2) the discharge is in a special aquatic site, including wetlands.
-(See general condition 31.)
-(Sections 10 and 404)
+(See general condition 32.)
+(Authorities: Sections 10 and 404)